We like to think that storing our expensive tools in the garage will keep them safe. However, that doesn’t always keep them free from rust.

-The most important thing to remember is that you can prevent rust by choosing the correct tools, storage options, and cleaning methods.
+You can prevent your metal tools from rusting (even in your garage) by choosing the correct tools, storage options, and cleaning methods.

 - Tips to prevent your tools from corroding

-- How to clean rust from your tools in the garage
+- How to clean rust off your tools

-Not only is rusty metal dangerous, but it also corrodes your tools.
-Once that corrosion starts, it starts to eat away at your tools, weakening them.
+Once corrosion starts, it eats away at your tools, weakening them.

-- Iron: Any tool comprised at least partly of iron can show rust within 3 to 5 days when it becomes damaged.
-Small nicks or porous surfaces can invite oxygen and moisture, two of the primary causes of rust.
+- Iron: Any tool, at least partly made of iron, can show rust within 3 to 5 days when it becomes damaged.
+Minor nicks or porous surfaces can introduce oxygen and moisture – the two primary causes of rust.

-- Steel: Iron is a major component of steel, so it makes sense that steel is also susceptible to rusting.
+- Steel: Steel is a combination of iron and carbon, so it makes sense that steel will also rust over time.
 Fortunately, most stainless steel tools are treated to be resistant to rust.
-Even still, you should take precautions to help prevent it.
+That said, you should still take precautions to help prevent it.

-- Aluminum: Aluminum won’t rust, but it can develop an oxidized corrosive layer.
+- Aluminum: Aluminum won’t rust but can develop an oxidized corrosive layer.
 Most aluminum tools are made to resist oxidizing for quite some time, assuming you store the tools properly and don’t mistreat them.

 No matter what your tools are made of, it’s important to care for them to prevent rust – even if you store them in the garage.

-How to Stop Your Tools From Rusting (Even in Your Garage)
+How to Stop Your Tools From Rusting in Your Garage

 The best way to get rid of rust is to prevent it.
 If you keep rust from forming on your tools, it doesn’t matter if you store them in your garage or the closet.